Skardyy/Shell-Alias-Maker/Shortcuts/README.md

 * the above is used to create a shortcut to the command (with args):> fzf | split-path | % { code $_ }
 ### alias to a command + run async
 gn : Google chrome ! async
 * the above is used to create a shortcut to a .lnk file and specifies to run it async
+## Shell
+in the config.txt you can specify the shell to use (defaults to powershell if no shell specifies)
+simply put:
+[<shell>] in the first line of config.txt